LittleFox94/lf-os_amd64/doc/building.md

 ## Full example

-These steps must only be run after you have compiled your own toolchain or installed the pre-built toolchain
+These steps should only be run after you have compiled your own toolchain or installed the pre-built toolchain
 ```
 git clone https://praios.lf-net.org/littlefox/lf-os_amd64.git
 cd lf-os_amd64